 the operator will incur some additional costs associated with carrying generated concessionary passengers.

 These are the three fundamental building blocks on which concessionary travel reimbursement calculations need to be based, which involve linked, but quite distinct, concepts.
-In practice, reimbursement payments due to an individual bus operator for a specific period might be calculated by applying a single combined rate.
-But in calculating the rate, it is essential to keep the different elements separate.
+In practice, reimbursement payments due to an individual bus operator for a specific period might be calculated by applying a single combined reimbursed rate per concessionary passenger.
+But in calculating the rate, it is essential to separately consider the different elements.

 Figure 1 summarises the conceptual calculation flow.
 Typically, payments for an individual operator will be driven by the number of concessionary journeys carried in a particular period, and the indicator of the commercial fare in that period (e.g. the average cash fare).
 Reimbursement is calculated from formulae which combine these local variables with other parameters that are relatively fixed.